On the positivity and integrality of coefficients of mirror maps: Introduction

-We have no proofs of \Cref{conj:1} \eqref{it:1b} in cases where $\text{rk} (K) > 1$.
-One might ask, in light of \Cref{thm:conj1b}, if the Fano hypothesis in \Cref{conj:1} \eqref{it:1b} is necessary at all.
+We have no proofs of Conjecture \ref{conj:1} \eqref{it:1b} in cases where $\text{rk} (K) > 1$.
+One might ask, in light of Theorem \ref{thm:conj1b}, if the Fano hypothesis in Conjecture \ref{conj:1} \eqref{it:1b} is necessary at all.
 Plugging random examples into a computer, we found several non-Fano examples such that $\phi_{ij}/\phi_0$ has positive coefficients up to high order, but we did also find some non-Fano examples with negative coefficients.
 So it seems plausible that the Fano hypothesis could be relaxed, but it can't be completely dropped.

+\begin{rmk} By combining \cite[Corollary 5.5.4 (ii)]{CF-K} with Givental's mirror theorem \cite{Givental_toric}, one obtains an enumerative interpretation for the coefficients of the true mirror map in terms of quasimap invariants.
+In cases where Lemma \ref{lem:12equiv} applies, so that the true mirror map coincides with the naive mirror map, this may be helpful for verifying Conjecture \ref{conj:1} \eqref{it:1b}.
+We thank Ionu\c{t} Ciocan-Fontanine for this observation. \end{rmk}

-Regarding \Cref{conj:2}, which we recall is the case of interest for mirror symmetry, we of course have proofs in cases where the hypotheses of \Cref{thm:conj1a} and \Cref{lem:12equiv} apply.
+Regarding Conjecture \ref{conj:2}, which we recall is the case of interest for mirror symmetry, we of course have proofs in cases where the hypotheses of Theorem \ref{thm:conj1a} and Lemma \ref{lem:12equiv} apply.
 Beyond that, there is the following result of Beukers--Vlasenko:

 \begin{thm}[Corollary 7.11 of \cite{BeukersVlasenkoIII}] Let $\Delta \subset \R^d$ be a reflexive polytope, whose only lattice points are the origin and the vertices, and let $G \subset \mathrm{GL}(d,\Z)$ be a group which preserves $\Delta$ and acts transitively on the vertices.
-Let $\vec{v}_{j}$ be the vertices of $\Delta$.
+Let $(\vec{v}_{j})$ be the vertices of $\Delta$.
 Then $\exp((\phi_{j} + \tau_{j})/\phi_0)(t,\ldots,t) \in \Q[[t]]$ has only finitely many primes appearing in the prime factorizations of the denominators of its coefficients. \end{thm}

-We also have the following result, proved via an arithmetic refinement of homological mirror symmetry, but contingent on certain foundational results in pseudoholomorphic curve theory:
+We also have the following result, proved via an arithmetic refinement of homological mirror symmetry:\footnote{We remark that the result was stated as being contingent on certain foundational results, which have since been established, so that the theorem is now proved unconditionally.
+Namely, \cite[Conjecture 1.14]{ganatra2015} has been verified in \cite{Tu2024}, and the conditions on the relative Fukaya category enumerated in \cite[Section 4]{ganatra2015} have been verified in \cite{relfukii,cyclicoc}.}